Testing

 @pytest.fixture

-def other(accounts):
+def receiver(accounts):

 return accounts[1]

-def test_my_method(owner, other):
+def test_my_method(owner, receiver):

 ...